-- (a) Have the Company's headquarters organizations (organization other than the Japan Sales Business Division) work together with overseas Kurita Group companies - (b) Promote locally recruited employees to the senior management of overseas Kurita Group companies Accordingly, the Company is promoting globally competitive human resources including non-Japanese (such as non-Japanese employees, those who have experienced living and working overseas for three years or longer, those who have experienced overseas businesses for three years or longer, and those who can use English for work) to positions equivalent to management positions at headquarters organizations.
+(a) Have the Company's headquarters organizations (organization other than the Japan Sales Business Division) work together with overseas Kurita Group companies

+(b) Promote locally recruited employees to the senior management of overseas Kurita Group companies

+Accordingly, the Company is promoting globally competitive human resources including non-Japanese (such as non-Japanese employees, those who have experienced living and working overseas for three years or longer, those who have experienced overseas businesses for three years or longer, and those who can use English for work) to positions equivalent to management positions at headquarters organizations.

 The Company recruits several non-Japanese employees every year.
-As of September 2021, it has 18 such employees, two of whom are working actively in positions equivalent to management positions.
-In addition, the ratio of globally competitive human resources to those equivalent to employees in management positions at headquarters organizations is 30% as of September 2021, and the Company will increase this ratio further.
+As of December 2022, it has 19 such employees, three of whom are working actively in positions equivalent to management positions.
+In addition, the ratio of globally competitive human resources to those equivalent to employees in management positions at headquarters organizations is 32% as of December 2022, and the Company will increase this ratio further.

 The Company has not set any long-term target for the recruitment and promotion of non-Japanese employees.
 However, it will continue to recruit globally competitive human resources and promote them to core human resources proactively as it expands its businesses globally.
-Further, the ratio of locally recruited employees to representatives of overseas Kurita Group companies and those in positions immediately under the representatives in the reporting line has reached 71%.
-Thus, human resources from various countries and regions are working actively as core human resources at the Kurita Group.